JavaFXpert/campus_samplejson/README.md

 ### Leveraging Spring Expression Language (SpEL)

 The requirement and rules of a degree program are often subject to a student's academic record.
 For example, the number of hours required for a given major may be different if the student is pursuing two majors rather than a single one.
 For this reason, CDAPS contains a mechanism with which requirements and rules may be adjusted using a student's academic record as input.
-This is accomplished with the use of the *Spring Expression Language (SpEL)* in conjunction with the `ifExpression`, `metIfExpr`, `numCreditsRequiredExpr` and `numClassesRequiredExpr` JSON properties.
+This is accomplished with the use of the *Spring Expression Language (SpEL)* in conjunction with the `ifExpression`, `metIfExpr`, `numCreditsRequiredExpr`, `numClassesRequiredExpr` and `gpaRequiredExpr`  JSON properties.

 #### `ifExpression`